-Whether you’re a smoker thinking about trying a vaping device, or an experienced vaper who simply enjoys inhaling those thick plumes of flavorful vapor, one thing is for certain: it’s almost impossible to completely block out all of the negative rumors and hype surrounding the industry, even if you buy the best electronic cigarette you can afford, these rumors are at the back of your mind.
+Whether you’re a smoker thinking about trying a vaping device, or an experienced vaper who simply enjoys inhaling those thick plumes of flavorful vapor, one thing is for certain: it’s almost impossible to completely block out all of the negative rumors and hype surrounding the industry, even if you buy the best vape and electronic cigarette you can afford, these rumors are at the back of your mind.
 Thanks to the combined efforts of both government and the media, there is quite a bit of misinformation about vaping and vaping devices out there – with hyped concerns about the alleged anonymity of e-juice chemicals to allegation that the devices attract children to tobacco.

 Any examination of this issue must start with an understanding of the type of equipment involved.
 Electronic cigarettes are routinely powered by lithium ion batteries, most commonly the 18650 battery, because they are considered to be safer than lead acid power sources, do a better job preserving their power, and have a tremendous power density.
 These are similar to the batteries you’ll find in your phones, cameras, tablets, and laptops.
 In other words, they are everywhere.